-1. Assessment Procedures
+4. Assessment Procedures

 - All courses at ACBI incorporate competency-based assessments.
-The purpose of assessing - competency is to confirm that students can perform tasks to the required standards expected in the workplace. - ACBI assessment processes meet the requirements of SNR Standards and packaging rules of endorsed Training packages or VET accredited courses. - All assessments are conducted in accordance with the principles of assessment and the rules of evidence, and outcomes are recorded in accordance with AVETMISS reporting. - ACBI assessments meet regulatory and workplace requirements, where relevant. - ACBI systematically validates and moderates its assessment materials with trainers, industry and other stakeholders - ACBI assessment procedures will recognise access, equity and cultural issues without compromising the integrity of the assessment. - 1.1 Assessment tasks cover a range of methods and may include written tasks, projects, reports, written practical demonstrations, small or large group tasks, oral presentations, problem solving tasks, case studies, discussions & observations. - 1.2 Students must satisfactorily perform and complete all the assessment requirements, activities, and assessment tasks, to be deemed competent in a Unit of Competency (UOC).
-To be competent, students must: - Submit all parts of assessable work on the Learning management system (LMS) portal, and - Submit all work on the due date(s) specified on the unit page in the LMS or prior to the cut-off date unless a revised date has been approved with the Trainer / Assessor in advance.
+The purpose of assessing competency is to confirm that students can perform tasks to the required standards expected in the workplace. - ACBI assessment processes meet the requirements of SNR Standards and packaging rules of endorsed Training packages or VET accredited courses. - All assessments are conducted in accordance with the principles of assessment and the rules of evidence, and outcomes are recorded in accordance with AVETMISS reporting. - ACBI assessments meet regulatory and workplace requirements, where relevant. - ACBI systematically validates and moderates its assessment materials with trainers, industry and other stakeholders - ACBI assessment procedures will recognise access, equity and cultural issues without compromising the integrity of the assessment.

-1.3 All assessment tasks and parts must be undertaken and submitted by the specified due date in the term during which the UOC began.

-- Any part of an assessment marked not satisfactory will result in an outcome of Not Competent (NC) for that Unit of Competency.
-Student can then re-submit the revised assessment based on trainer feedback by the term cut-off. - Any assessment not attempted by the term cut off will be marked as Not Competent - Compelling and compassionate circumstances may be considered for reassessment or late assessment. - 1.4 Formative activities scheduled as self-directed learning will also be assigned for participation and engagement and recorded by the Trainer/Assessors on the LMS.
-The activity tasks are part of the assessment tools of a unit. - 1.5 Assessors must mark all assessments submitted by students enrolled in the UOC, one weeks after the assessment due date.
-Assessments are marked competent or not competent and students are provided feedback via the LMS.
-Students do receive notification from the LMS via an email to their feedback.
-Students are then required to resubmit their revised assessment by the term cut-off date. - 1.6 Fees and charges apply for late assessments if there is no compassionate or compelling reason with (current) acceptable evidence.
+- 1. Assessment tasks cover a range of methods and may include written tasks, projects, reports, tests (multiple choice, short or long answer), practical demonstrations, small or large group tasks, oral presentations, problem solving tasks, case studies, discussions, observations and exams. - 2.
+Students must satisfactorily perform and complete all the requirements, activities and assessment tasks, to be deemed as competent in a Unit of Competency (UOC).
+To be competent, students must: - Submit all parts of assessable work, and - Submit all work on or before the due date(s) specified, unless a revised date has been negotiated and approved with the Trainer / Assessor in advance. - 4.3 All assessment tasks and parts must be undertaken and submitted by the specified due date in the term during which the UOC began. - Any part of an assessment marked not satisfactory will result in an outcome of Not Competent (NC) for that Unit of Competency.
+Student can then re-submit the revised assessment by the term cut-off. - Any assessment not attempted by the term cut off is marked as Did Not Submit. - Compelling and compassionate circumstances may be considered for reassessment or late assessment. - 4.
+Formative assessment tasks scheduled as self-directed learning will also be assigned attendance hours for participation and completion and marked by Trainer/Assessors on E-Learning Management System (Moodle).
+The tasks are prescribed in the assessment tools of a unit. - 5.
+Assessors must mark all assessments submitted by students enrolled in the UOC, one week after the due date.
+Assessments are marked competent or not competent and students are provided feedback where appropriate.
+Students are then required to resubmit their Not Competent (NC) assessment by the term cut-off date. - 6.
+Fees and charges apply for late assessments if there is no compassionate or compelling reason with (current) acceptable evidence.

-2. Assessment Submission
+5. Assessment Submission